JiaLeXian/personal_website/README.md

 # personal_website

-Personal website uses javascript to create tab view, image carousel and image switch effects on the webvsite.
+Personal website uses javascript to create tab view, image carousel and image switch effects on the website.